cloudnative-pg/cloudnative-pg/docs/src/security.md

 by `controller-gen` using the markers available in [Kubebuilder](https://book.kubebuilder.io/).

-Although this method is currently somewhat limited, it allows for creating a manifest with permissions set as either `RoleBinding` or `ClusterRoleBinding`.
+Although this method is currently somewhat limited, it allows creating a manifest with permissions set as either `RoleBinding` or `ClusterRoleBinding`.

-In the default deployment, permissions are set to `ClusterRoleBinding` (cluster-wide).
+In the default deployment, permissions are set to `ClusterRoleBinding`.

-Therefore, we recommend deploying the operator in a dedicated namespace and assigning proper permissions to prevent external user access, including restricting access to the operator's `ServiceAccount`.

-#### Using Helm Chart

-Another method to deploy the operator is via Helm Charts.
-However, this method also results in cluster-wide permissions similar to the manifest-based deployment.

 #### Using OLM